Curriculum Theory to Practice

 Online seminars deconstruct different topics around intent, implementation and impact when leading a knowledge-engaged, enquiry-led curriculum.

-Aimed at the Curriculum Leader, live interactive seminars provide the theory behind an enquiry-led curriculum topic by topic and include practical and pragmatic how to tips and guidance.
+Aimed at the Curriculum Leader, these 'self-guided' seminars provide the theory behind an enquiry-led curriculum topic by topic and include practical and pragmatic how to tips and guidance.

-All seminars are 90 minutes long, are recorded and accessible after the event.
+All seminars are approx. 30 minutes long, are recorded and can be accessed when and how the setting chooses for a limited time.

 How much?
 Two options: